On {\lambda}-backbone coloring of cliques with tree backbones in linear time: Conclusion

 However, there remain a couple of open problems that stem from our research.
-First, we can ask if the algorithm from \Cref{sec:positive} can be improved, i.e. does there exist an algorithm running in polynomial time which gives us a coloring using $BBC_\lambda(K_n, F) + o(\log{n})$ colors, or even the optimal one for certain values of $\Delta(F)$.
-Or maybe it is the case that finding a $\lambda$-backbone coloring such that $BBC_\lambda(K_n, F) + f(n, \Delta(F))$ for some function $f$ is $\NP$-hard.
+First, we can ask if the algorithm from \Cref{sec:positive} can be improved, i.e. does there exist an algorithm running in polynomial time which gives us a coloring using $BBC_\lambda(K_n, F) + o(\log{n})$ colors.
+Or maybe it is the case that finding a $\lambda$-backbone coloring such that $BBC_\lambda(K_n, F) + f(n, \Delta(F))$ for some function $f$ is $\NP$-hard -- either for $\Delta(F)$ constant or provided as a part of input.

-Second, there arises a natural question of how to extend our result to other classes of graphs.
-An obvious extension would be an analysis for a class of split graphs, i.e. graphs that their vertices can be partitioned into a maximum clique $C$ (of size $\omega(G) = \chi(G)$) and an independent set $I$.
-A simple application of \Cref{thm:bbc-algorithm-forest} gives us that
+Second, there arises a natural question of how to extend our results to other classes of graphs.
+An obvious extension would be an analysis for a class of split graphs, i.e. graphs whose vertices can be partitioned into a maximum clique $C$ (of size $\omega(G) = \chi(G)$) and an independent set $I$.
+A simple application of \Cref{thm:bbc-algorithm-tree} gives us that

-as we can first solve the problem restricted to $C$, find a $\lambda$-backbone coloring using colors from the set $[1, \max\{\chi(G), 2 \lambda\} + \Delta^2(F) \lceil\log{\chi(G)}\rceil]$, and then color all vertices in $I$ with a color $\lambda + \max\{\chi(G), 2 \lambda\} + \Delta^2(F) \lceil\log{\chi(G)} \rceil$.
+as we can first solve the problem restricted to $C$, find a $\lambda$-backbone coloring using colors from the set $[1, \max\{\chi(G), \allowbreak 2 \lambda\} + \Delta^2(F) \lceil\log{\chi(G)}\rceil]$, and then color all vertices in $I$ with a color $\lambda + \max\{\chi(G), 2 \lambda\} + \Delta^2(F) \lceil\log{\chi(G)} \rceil$.

 However, it was proved before that \begin{theorem}[Salman, \cite{salman2006lambda}] If $G$ is a split graph and $T$ is its spanning tree, then